-"Providing employment support and expanding opportunities for individuals with barriers and disabilities."
+"Providing employment support and expanding opportunities for individuals with varying abilities."

 DECLARATION OF VALUES